maximelehericy/nextcloud-docker-test-env/README.md

 - ✅ Adminer, a web based database client
 - ✅ Keycloak as SAML or OIDC identity provider for SSO
 - ✅ Stalwart-mail as mail server
-- ✅ LDAP for user and group management
+- ✅ LDAP (prepopulated) for user and group management

 # Requirements